piratte/conquest/README.md

 -- beware, some buttons can be "right clicked" to "reverse the effect" (e.g. when placing armies left click -> plus, right click -> minus or when moving armies left click -> OK, right click -> cancel)

+5) better GameState abstraction than plain BotState provided, use GameBot as a base class for your bots

 EXTRA GUI (KEYBOARD) CONTROLS

 + 'N') skip to the next round